-What to expect: May 16 teacher's rally in Raleigh
+What to expect: May 16 teachers rally in Raleigh

 Where are the teachers meeting?

-Many are being bused into the Captial City.
+Many are being bused into the Capital City.
 They will meet at the North Carolina Association of Educators headquarters at 10 a.m.

 TIMELINE